ResearchComputing/Documentation/docs/access/faq.md

 # Frequently Asked Questions

-See our [Getting Started](./getting_started.md) page for information on core areas of our documentation each user should become familiar with.
+See our [Navigating CURC Documentation](./navigating_docs) page for information on core areas of our documentation each user should become familiar with.

 1. [I have a new phone.
 How do I move my Duo onto it?](#i-have-a-new-phone-how-do-i-move-my-duo-onto-it)
 2. [How do I acknowledge use of CURC Resources?](../index.md#acknowledging-rc)